jdriscoll/jdriscoll.github.com/blog/_posts/2011-12-28-nsmanageddocument-nested-contexts-and-notifications.md

+---
+layout: post
-# NSManagedDocument, Nested Contexts and Notifications
+title: NSManagedDocument, Nested Contexts and Notifications
+excerpt: NSManagedDocument is great.
+It wraps up an entire core data stack into a nice little package.
+But like most new APIs, there are a few little details that can trip you up if you're not careful.
+---

 NSManagedDocument is great.
 It wraps up an entire core data stack into a nice little package.
 But like most new APIs, there are a few little details that can trip you up if you're not careful.